Sunday, December 31, 2006

 und das ist das dilemma: höhere energiepreise sind offenbar von nöten um menschen in westlichen industrienationen zum umdenken richtung nachhaltigem umgang mit der umwelt zu bewegen. würde treibstoff nicht teurer, könnten wir bald auf schlauchboote umsteigen - reisserisch ausgedrückt. zur gleichen zeit führen höhere ölpreise aber in einer vielzahl von staaten zur unterdrückung der bevölkerung und zu außenpolitischer "diplomatie" die nicht gerade auf ein künftiges stabiles staatenzusammensein hoffen lässt.

 wir müssen auf alternative energien umsteigen um der abhängigkeit von öl endlich ein ende zu bereiten. sinkt die nachfrage nach öl, wird sich auch das verhalten der jetzt übermütigen erdöl exporteure ändern. friedman nennt ein beispiel: "With all due respect to Ronald Reagan, I do not believe he brought down the Soviet Union.
+There were obviously many factors, but the collapse in global oil prices around the late 1980s and early 1990s surely played a key role."

 es muss uns also gelingen den preis für öl zu drücken - und zwar nicht durch die erhöhung der fördermenge (was ohnehin nicht mehr lange möglich ist, der oil-peak [mehr als die hälfte allen vorhandenen erdöls wurde gefördert] wurde vor kurzem erreicht) sondern durch den umstieg auf andere energiequellen. demokratischer fortschritt in einer vielzahl von staaten wäre die folge. der hervorragende nebeneffekt: eine deutliche reduzierung der co2 emissionen. nur, zumindest letzteres wissen wir seit mehr als 30 jahren und es hat nichts genützt - aber was bleibt uns anderes über als ein neuer anlauf?